cloudogu/sonar-cas-plugin/architecture.md

 1. CAS receives log out.
 1. CAS sends back-channel logout request to all registered services
 1. CasIdentityProvider receives logout with service ticket
+1. CasIdentityProvider fetches the JWT from the session store
+   - the session store contains a reference from service ticket to JWT ID
+   - with the JWT ID the stored JWT is fetched
 1. CasIdentityProvider invalidates user's JWT
    - invalidated JWT updates the original JWT in the session store